Woodie Fryman: Pittsburgh Pirates

 His record dipped to 3–8 with a 4.05 ERA in 1967.
 Following the season, he was dealt to the Philadelphia Phillies with Bill Laxton, Don Money and Harold Clem for Jim Bunning.
+Fryman was a lifelong Kentuckian, and Bunning would go on to become a United States Congressman and Senator from Kentucky, who was present to honor Fryman's 2005 induction into the Kentucky Athletic Hall of Fame.

 Philadelphia Phillies

-After a complete-game victory against the San Francisco Giants on June 18, Fryman's record stood at 10–5 with a 1.61 ERA, and he was named the Phillies' sole representative at the 1968 All-Star Game.
+After a complete-game victory against the San Francisco Giants on June 18, 1968, Fryman's record stood at 10–5 with a 1.61 ERA, and he was named the Phillies' sole representative at the 1968 All-Star Game.
 He dropped his next five decisions, and ended the season with a 12–14 record and 2.78 ERA.